 Appointment of Settlement Administrator.
 After obtaining a quote from mutually acceptable and qualified settlement administrators, the Parties have mutually agreed to ask the Court to appoint Settlement Services, Inc. as the qualified administrator, to serve as the Settlement Administrator, which, as a condition of appointment, will agree to be bound by this Agreement with respect to the performance of its duties and its compensation.
 The Settlement Administrator’s duties will include preparing, printing, and mailing the Class and Collective Notice Packet to all Class Members; conducting a National Change of Address search to update Class Member addresses before mailing the Class and Collective Notice Packets; re-mailing Class and Collective Notice Packets that are returned to the Class Member’s new address; sending reminders to Class Members; setting up a toll-free telephone number to receive calls from Class Members; receiving and reviewing for validity completed Requests for Exclusion; providing the Parties with weekly status reports about the delivery of Class and Collective Notice Packets and receipt of completed Requests for Exclusion; calculating Settlement Shares; issuing the checks to effectuate the payments due under the Settlement; issuing the tax reports required under this Settlement; and otherwise administering the Settlement pursuant to this Agreement.
 The Settlement Administrator will have the authority to resolve all disputes concerning the calculation of a Participating Class Member’s or Opt-In Plaintiff’s Settlement Share, subject to the dollar limitations and calculations set forth in this Agreement.
 The Settlement Administration Expenses, including the cost of printing and mailing the Class and Collective Notice Packet, will be paid out of the Gross Settlement Amount.
 The Settlement Administrator shall obtain an Employer Identification Number for the Settlement and shall use that Employer Identification Number in calculating payroll withholdings for taxes and shall transmit the required employers’ and employees’ share of the withholdings to the appropriate state and federal tax authorities.
 The Settlement Administrator shall establish a settlement fund that meets the requirements of a Qualified Settlement Fund (“QSF”) under US Treasury Regulation section 468B-1.

 Appointment of Settlement Administrator.
-Solely for the purposes of this Settlement, the Parties stipulate and agree that Phoenix Class Action Administration Solutions shall be retained to serve as Settlement Administrator.
-The Settlement Administrator shall be responsible for: (a) preparing, printing, and mailing the Notice Packet to the Class Members; (b) keeping track of any objections or requests for exclusion from Class Members; (c) performing skip traces and remailing Notice Packets, Individual Settlement Shares, and portions of the PAGA Payment to Class Members; (d) calculating any and all payroll tax deductions as required by law; (e) calculating each Participating Class Member’s Individual Settlement Share and each Eligible Aggrieved Employee’s portion of the PAGA Payment; (f) providing weekly status reports to Counsel for Defendants and Class Counsel, which are to include updates on any objections or requests for exclusion that have been received; (g) mailing Individual Settlement Shares and portions of the PAGA Payment to Participating Class Members and Eligible Aggrieved Employees, respectively; (h) mailing the LWDA’s portion of the PAGA Payment to the LWDA; (i) distributing the Attorney Fee Award and the Cost Award to Class Counsel; (j) printing and providing Class Members and Plaintiffs with W-2 and 1099 forms as required under this Agreement and applicable law; (k) providing a due diligence declaration for submission to the Court upon completion of the Settlement and prior to the Final Approval Hearing; (l) turning over any funds remaining in the Qualified Settlement Fund at the close of the 180-day period as a result of uncashed checks to the California State Controller: Unpaid Wage Fund; and (m) performing other tasks as the Parties mutually agree.
-The Parties each represent that they do not have any financial interest in Phoenix or otherwise have a relationship with Phoenix that could create a conflict of interest.
+The Settlement Administrator shall be responsible for: (a) preparing, printing, and mailing the Notice Packet to the Class Members; (b) creating a static settlement website that will go live on the same date the Notice Packet is first mailed to the Class Members and that will include, among other things, the Complaint, standalone generic copies of the Notice, Exclusion Form, all papers filed in connection with the preliminary approval motion (including all orders filed by the Court), all papers filed in connection with the Final Approval Hearing (including the fee motion and the final approval motion), and, if the Settlement is approved, the Final Judgment; (c) keeping track of any objections or requests for exclusion from Class Members; (d) performing skip traces and remailing Notice Packets, Individual Settlement Shares, and portions of the PAGA Payment to Class Members; (e) calculating any and all payroll tax deductions as required by law; (f) calculating and mailing each Participating Class Member’s Individual Settlement Share and each Eligible Aggrieved Employee’s portion of the PAGA Payment; (g) providing weekly status reports to Counsel for Defendant and Class Counsel, which are to include updates on any objections or requests for exclusion that have been received; (h) mailing the LWDA’s portion of the PAGA Payment to the LWDA; (i) distributing the Attorney Fee Award and the Cost Award to Class Counsel; (j) printing and providing Class Members and Plaintiff with W-2 and 1099 Forms as required under this Agreement and applicable law; (k) providing a due diligence declaration for submission to the Court upon completion of the Settlement and prior to the Final Approval Hearing;

 Appointment of Settlement Administrator.
 Solely for the purposes of this Settlement, the Parties stipulate and agree that Phoenix shall be retained to serve as Settlement Administrator.
 The Settlement Administrator shall be responsible for:

 Appointment of Settlement Administrator.
-A Settlement Administrator who will be approved by the Court will be appointed to administer the Settlement and will report to Class Counsel and the Court.
-The Settlement Administrator will have experience providing notice to Class Members and administering settlements in employment or employee benefit class action settlements, and in supervising and administering large and complex settlement funds.
-In the event that the Parties cannot agree upon a proposed Settlement Administrator, Plaintiff and Defendants will each propose one candidate and the Settlement Administrator will be selected by the Court.
+A Settlement Administrator who will be approved by the Court will be appointed to administer the Settlement and will report to Co-Lead Class Counsel and the Court.
+Any Settlement Administrator will have experience providing notice to Class Members in employment or employee benefit class action settlements, and in supervising and administering large and complex settlement funds.

 Appointment of Settlement Administrator.
 1. The Parties will ask the Court to appoint Settlement Services, Inc., whom Class Counsel believe to be a qualified administrator, to serve as the Settlement Administrator, which, as a condition of appointment, will agree to be bound by this Settlement with respect to the performance of its duties.
 Class Counsel will retain the Settlement Administrator with the approval of the Court.